 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

 The first sight you'll see is the Westgate Towers (pictured above), built in 1380 (yes, you read that correctly).
 If you're not afraid of (minor) heights, make the climb!
-Additionally, once you pass through the gate, the 14th-century Guild Hall makes for a quick walk around (it's open - no tickets - it'll be on your right before you make it into the historic city centre).
+Additionally, once you pass through the gate, the 14th-century Guild Hall makes for a quick walk around.
+It's open - no tickets - it'll be on your right before you make it into the historic city centre.

 A church has stood on the current site of Canterbury Cathedral since 597, though the structure you'll see today was originally built in the 11th century, and then reconstructed in the 14th.
 It's an easily visitable site - take your time and be sure to grab a pamphlet to learn as you go!

 In 1170, knights who may-or-may-not-have-been sent by Henry II murdered Thomas Becket, then Archbishop of Canterbury in Canterbury Cathedral, no less.
 Not known as a devout man, Becket was selected as Archbishop by Henry in hopes that he would be an easy puppet for the King.

 Finding his faith later in Life, Becket became a thorn in the side of the King, who finally declared "Will no one rid me of this turbulent priest?"